 For Lower Elementary Students

-Regardless of their experience with poetry, students will need to be reminded of a few “big ideas.”
+Regardless of their experience with poetry, remind students of a few “big ideas.”
 Explain to them that:

 - Poems take a look at ordinary things in a fresh, new way.